Bukunmi-sketch/Grittystore-ui/README.md

 Amplitude Dashboard for Analytics in Local machine

 # Installation Steps
-Download Enatega full app and extract it
-Open terminal in extracted folder
+Download Grittystore folder as a zip file and extract it Open terminal in extracted folder
 Api Server
-1. run cd food-delivery-api in terminal
+1. run cd Grittystore in terminal
 2. Set environment file (.env)
 NODE_ENV=development
 PORT=8000